It’s better to do the right thing wrong than the wrong thing right. – Russ Ackoff

 An Organizational Conviction to Break the Status Quo

-We are ready to break that chain, to be even more effective, to embrace change for students.
-To be wrong, if we need to be.
+We need to be ready to break that chain, to embrace change for students.
+To be wrong, but still not afraid to take the risk.
 In the end, it’s the right thing to do.

 Will Richardson.
 We’re Trying To Do “The Wrong Thing Right” in Schools.

 Russell Ackoff / Studio 1 Network.
 2001 interview.

 If Russ Ackoff Had Given a TED Talk.
 1994 presentation.